-In mathematics, the binary number systems are the positional numeral system that uses 2 as the base and thus needs only two different symbols for its digits, 0 and 1, instead of the normal 10 different symbols required in the decimal system.
-The significance of the binary system to the philosophy of information and computer technology stems primarily from the compact and secure way in which it is used.
+In mathematics, the binary number systems are the positional numeral system that uses 2 as the base and thus needs only two different symbols for its digits, 0 and 1, instead of the standard 10 different symbols required in the decimal system.
+The significance of the binary system to the philosophy of information and computer technology stems primarily from the compact and secure way it is used.

 Binary, The Numbering System of Base 2

-Binary uses only two numbers 0 and 1.
-Place holders in binaries each have a power value of 2.
-So the first place is 2^0 = 1, the second place is 2^1 = 2, the third place is 2^2 = 4, the fourth place is 2^3 = 8 and so on.
+Binary uses only two numbers, 0 and 1.
+Placeholders in binaries each have a power value of 2.
+So the first place is 2^0 = 1, the second place is 2^1 = 2, the third place is 2^2 = 4, the fourth place is 2^3 = 8, and so on.

 Decimal, The Numbering System of Base 10

 The decimal, also classified as the denary or base 10 numbering scheme, is which we use for counting in daily life.
 The reason that there are 10 symbols is more than likely that we have 10 fingers.

 We use ten various symbols or numbers to represent numbers from zero to nine.